NCAR/python-tutorial/pages/part1_1.rst

 ..

    Our code is similar to the before, but now we've read the entire file.
 To test that this worked.
-We'll print(data).
+We'll `print(data)`.
 Print statements in python require parenthesis around the object you wish to print, here it is data.

    Try `print('data')` as well, now Python will print the string 'data', as it did for the hello world function, instead of the information stored in the variable data.

-   Don't forget to execute with python mysci.py
+   Don't forget to execute with `python mysci.py`.

 20. Change the mysci.py script to read your whole data file using a context manager with: